warpstreamlabs/bento/website/docs/configuration/interpolation.md

 ## Bloblang Queries

-Some Benthos fields also support [Bloblang][bloblang] function interpolations, which are much more powerful expressions that allow you to query the contents of messages and perform arithmetic.
+Some Bento fields also support [Bloblang][bloblang] function interpolations, which are much more powerful expressions that allow you to query the contents of messages and perform arithmetic.
 The syntax of a function interpolation is `${!<bloblang expression>}`, where the contents are a bloblang query (the right-hand-side of a bloblang map) including a range of [functions][bloblang_functions].
 For example, with the following config:

 ```yaml
 output: